Car alternator detail during inspection in engine compartment

 For this reason, many failures occur suddenly during seasonal changes, when the vehicle is subjected to more demanding conditions than normal.

-How to test the alternator (simple method)
+How to test the alternator with a multimeter

 Useful tools for checking the alternator